 Have you ended up with some food that is just too spicy?
-Let us show you what you can do to make your food less spicy – and also what helps when the food you’re already eating is too hot.
+Let us show you what you can do to make something less spicy – and also what helps when the food you’re already eating is too hot.

 Is your food just too spicy?
 The substance capsaicin (kap-SAY-sin), which is contained in most varieties of chili, is responsible for that spiciness.
 Other substances such as piperine, found in black pepper, might also make your food too hot.

 Of course, the same amount of heat can be delicious for some and too much for others.
 If it is too much, though, you need to know how to reduce the spiciness.
 So if you’ve over-seasoned your meal and you need to make your food less spicy, the following ten tips will help to neutralize that spiciness.

 How to Make Food Less Spicy

 If you just need to make something less spicy, you don’t have to throw it away.
 With a few simple steps, you can rescue your spicy food – and your evening!
 Depending on what you’re eating, you can choose from the following options:

 - Add fat: Fat binds spicy substances.
-Many dairy products have a high fat content.
+Many dairy products have a high-fat content.
 So, depending on the dish, add butter, milk, cream, sour cream, or yogurt, for example.
-Many vegan options have a high fat content too: Coconut milk** and cooking oils are also suitable.
+Many vegan options have a high-fat content too: Coconut milk** (available on Amazon) and cooking oils are also suitable.

 - Skim off fat: The opposite can work too!
 If your dish already contains enough oil, the fat will usually rise to the surface after simmering for a while.
 You can skim off the fat – and the spicy substances which are bound to it.
 Alternatively, you can add oil, let the food cook, and then skim it off.
 However, this is only suitable if you can let the dish cook for longer without it overcooking or changing the flavor.